LambdaTest/public-repo-sample/.github/CONTRIBUTING.md

 &emsp;&emsp;We welcome all feature requests, whether for new features or enhancements to existing features.
 File your feature request through GitHub Issues.

 #### 📝 Improve the documentation
-&emsp;&emsp;Suggest improvements to our documentation using the [Documentation Improvement](Pending link here) template or check out our [Docs Contribution Guide](Pending link here).
-Test-at-scale docs are published on [here](Pending link here)
+&emsp;&emsp;Suggest improvements to our documentation using the [Documentation Improvement](https://github.com/LambdaTest/test-at-scale/issues/new) template.
+Test-at-scale docs are published on [here](https://www.lambdatest.com/support/docs/getting-started-with-tas/)

 #### 📚 Contribute to Tutorials
-&emsp;&emsp;You can help by suggesting improvements to our tutorials using the [Tutorials Improvement](Pending link here) template or create a new tutorial.
+&emsp;&emsp;You can help by suggesting improvements to our tutorials using the [Tutorials Improvement](https://github.com/LambdaTest/test-at-scale/issues/new) template or create a new tutorial.

 #### ⚙️ Write code to fix a Bug / new Feature Request